mondoohq/installer/docs/devops/terraform.md

 Remove-Item terraform-provisioner-mondoo_windows_amd64.zip
 ```

-### Compiling the Terraform plugin from source

-If you wish to compile from source, follow our [instructions](https://github.com/mondoolabs/terraform-provisioner-mondoo/releases)
 ### Verifying the Installation

 After installing Terraform, Mondoo Agent and the Mondoo Terraform Provisioning Plugin run the following commands to check that everything is configured properly: